Cookie Policy

 The Law Firm may use cookies for the following purposes: to ensure the proper functioning of the Website, to maintain the user’s session, to remember privacy preferences, to ensure the security of the Website, to diagnose technical errors, to compile basic technical statistics, to measure how the Website is used, and to improve its functionality.

-If analytical tools, such as Google Analytics, are used on the Website, their purpose is to obtain aggregated information about traffic on the Website, the popularity of individual subpages, sources of visits, technical parameters of devices, and how the Website is used.
+Where analytical tools, such as Google Analytics, are used on the Website, their purpose is to obtain aggregated information about traffic on the Website, the popularity of individual subpages, sources of visits, technical parameters of devices and how the Website is used.

-The Law Firm does not use cookies to sell user data.
-Should the Website use marketing, remarketing or ad-targeting cookies in the future, these will only be activated after obtaining the user’s consent and following an appropriate update to this Policy.
+The Law Firm does not use cookies to sell users’ data.
+Should the Website use marketing, remarketing or ad-targeting cookies in the future, these will only be activated after obtaining the user’s appropriate consent and following a corresponding update to this Policy.

 The Website may use the following categories of cookies:

-Functional cookies — these enable the Website to remember selected user settings, such as language preferences, page display options or other settings that make it easier to use the Website.
-If they are not essential for the Website to function, they are used only after the user has given their consent.
+Functional cookies — these enable the Website to remember selected user settings, such as language preferences, page display options or other settings that facilitate the use of the Website.
+If they are not essential for the Website to function, they are used only after the user’s consent has been obtained.

-Analytical cookies — enable the analysis of how the Website is used, including the number of visits, traffic sources, the popularity of subpages and general technical parameters of visits.
-Analytical cookies are used only after obtaining the user’s consent, where such consent is required by law.
+Analytical cookies — these enable the analysis of how the Website is used, including the number of visits, traffic sources, the popularity of subpages and general technical parameters of visits.
+Analytical cookies are used only after the user’s consent has been obtained, where such consent is required by law.

 Third-party cookies — these are used by external providers whose tools or content may be embedded on the Website, in particular providers of maps, video content, analytics tools or social media profiles.
 The scope of these cookies depends on the specific provider and the user’s privacy settings.